-This section covers the ubiquity graphical installer, written mostly in Python, that installs Ubuntu.
-You can also install Ubuntu using the textual installer (debianinstaller; page 85).
+ubiquity The ubiquity utility is a graphical installer, written mostly in Python, that installs Ubuntu from a live session.
+You can use the Alternate or Server CD or the DVD to install Ubuntu using the textual installer (page 73).

 Before you start, see what is on the hard disk